Alliance Climate Control Terms & Conditions

 (e) fair wear and tear, any accident, or events beyond the Supplier’s reasonable control.

-21.6 Where the Customer fails to notify the Supplier of a Defect in accordance with clause 1, the Customer acknowledges and agrees that the Customer is deemed to have accepted that the Goods and Services are fit for purpose and in accordance with these Terms, and to the maximum extent permitted by law, the Supplier will have no further liability to the Customer in respect of the Goods and Services.
-Where it is found that the Defective Goods are deemed to be caused by a manufacturer’s defect, any associated costs with labour, dismantling and/or installation of replacement Goods shall be decided between the Supplier and the manufacturer’s terms of agreement.
+20.6 Where the Customer fails to notify the Supplier of a Defect in accordance with clause 20.1, the Customer acknowledges and agrees that the Customer is deemed to have accepted that the Goods and Services are fit for purpose and in accordance with these Terms, and to the maximum extent permitted by law, the Supplier will have no further liability to the Customer in respect of the Goods and Services.

-21.7 Warranty installations will be carried out during normal business hours 7.00am-3.00pm Monday-Friday, any calls outs outside this timeframe will be subject to an additional call out fee and any associated costs incurred by the Supplier during the course of the Services.
+20.7 Warranty installations will be carried out during normal business hours 7.00am-3.00pm Monday-Friday, any calls outs outside this timeframe will be subject to an additional call out fee as notified by the Supplier to the Customer.

 (a) the Goods and Services will be provided with due care and skill and in accordance with any plans and specifications set out in Terms;